 In matters of support, creativity and cooperation might promote the family’s objectives much better than the one-size-fits-all amount required by the support guidelines.

-Theoretically, parents could arrange to make their support payments directly to their children’s service providers, or could make a variety of other arrangements, which might include making car payments, or providing other specific services that benefit the children.
+Theoretically, parents could arrange to make their support payments directly to their children’s service providers.

 The main point is that the method of payment should be done in such a way that both parents and a judge can easily track and determine whether the payment was made.

-- not self-supporting and living in the home of the person seeking support;
+- Is not self-supporting, and currently lives in the home of the person seeking support.

-In addition, support must continue for a child above 18 who is severely and permanently physically or mentally disabled.
+As one notable exception, support must continue for a child above the age of 18 who is severely and permanently physically or mentally disabled.